Martin Bladen: Political career

 He commenced his career in politics by winning seats in 1713.
-He was elected as a Member of Parliament for Kinsale in Cork, Ireland that year, though was defeated as MP for Saltash in Cornwall.
+He was elected as a Member of Parliament for Kinsale in County Cork, Ireland that year, though was defeated as MP for Saltash in Cornwall.
 In 1715 he won another Irish seat for Bandon but again lost a renewed attempt at Saltash, though succeeded in getting a seat in Stockbridge in Hampshire.
 He was MP for Maldon in Essex in 1734 and Portsmouth in 1741.

 In 1714 he secured a position as Comptroller of the Royal Mint and, throughout his time at the Mint, Isaac Newton was the head of that organisation.
 Martin only left the Mint after the death of Newton many years later.
 This post was not full-time and allowed Martin to pursue other appointments, and in 1715 (after declining Sir Robert Walpole's offer to be Envoy to Switzerland) he accepted a position in Ireland as Chief Secretary to his old military commander the Earl of Galway and Charles Fitzroy, 2nd Duke of Grafton who held joint Governorship.
 Bladen shared his role there with Charles Delafaye.
 In 1715 he was made a Privy Councillor in Ireland.

 In 1717 he was offered an appointment as Envoy Extraordinary to Spain to replace Mr Brett but declined it.
 Instead he was offered, and accepted, a post at the Board of Trade and Plantations and attended his first meeting on 19 July 1717 as Commissioner.
 Bladen was a Whig politician who consistently supported Robert Walpole throughout his tenure in office.

 In 1719 Bladen, along with Daniel Pulteney, was appointed by the Lord Justices to attend the Court of France to negotiate miscellaneous items outstanding from the Treaty of Utrecht in 1713, such as limits of plantations in America and losses of the Hudson's Bay Company.
 Whilst there he met with the 9-year-old Louis XV, his regent Philippe II, Duke of Orléans, Victor Marie d'Estrées, Duke of Estrées and Cardinal-Statesman Guillaume Dubois, when news came in that the French had captured the island of St Lucia.
 Bladen immediately raised the issue with his hosts who seemed initially unaware of the news.